thuongdao2002/My-Project/README.md

 5. Payment method: electronic check
 6. Tenure

-Based on these factors, I give suitable key performance factors
+Based on these factors, I define key performance factors

+The last part is to make slides and present